 Across a variety of industries, there's a growing interest in Product Lifecycle Management (PLM) Software and its benefits.
 From automotive product lifecycle management software to a sporting goods product lifecycle software feature, the future of business will be fueled by an agile PLM.

-As companies look to improve their product offerings, refine their supply chains and scale their business, a PLM system is one of the best tools to achieve these goals.
-This article will take a look at the concept of Product Lifecycle Management, discuss why it’s important and what software options are currently available.
+As companies look to improve their product offerings, refine their supply chains and scale their business, a Product Life Cycle Management tool is a great asset to achieve these goals.
+This article will take a look at what is Product Lifecycle Management is, discuss which product lifecycle software features you may need, and what types of PLM are currently available.

-Product Lifecycle Management (PLM) is a process by which organizations take a product from creative inception and development all the way to end of life and phasing out.
-PLM software facilitates this process by integrating data, workflows and systems across a chain of key stakeholders.
+It is a process by which organizations take a product from creative inception and development all the way to end of life and phasing out.
+PLM facilitates this process by integrating data, workflows and systems across a chain of key stakeholders.

 Key elements within the 4 phases of Product Lifecycle Management:

-Expected Results with PLM Software:
+Expected Results with PLM:

-- Lower product costs
+Lower product costs

-- Faster time to market
+Faster time to market

 Greater product quality - in a similar vein to lowering product costs, your product quality should increase as you foster your PLM process.
 Whether it's finding more durable materials or better parts at the right price, each cycle should push you to assess your sourcing, development and production methods to improve your offerings.

 Faster time to market - this is a direct result of improving your supply chain along with manufacturing and logistics.
-The right PLM software is not only a repository for your product data along its lifecycle, but also a tool for you to have comparable data that you can use to streamline and improve the steps in your process.
+An agile PLM is not only a repository for your product data along its lifecycle, but also a tool for you to have comparable data that you can use to streamline and improve the steps in your process.
 To learn more about how time to market is addressed in the overall merchandising process, check out our article on how retailers bring products to market via merchandising software.

-Where did Product Lifecycle Management (PLM) Software Come From?
+Where did PLM Come From?